udsgit/vue-phaser/readme.md

 Project is: **_Completed._**

-Since it has served to know the first contact, but it will continue to be improved through new repositories.
+Since it has served to know the first contact, but it will continue to be improved through new commits or new repositories making other games.

 ## **Contact**